pleabargain/student-grid-builder/README.md

 - **Dynamic Student Cards**: Create cards for students with automatically assigned unique verbs and adjectives
 - **Interactive Grid Layout**: Responsive grid design that adapts to different screen sizes
 - **Data Persistence**: Student data is automatically saved in the browser's localStorage
-- **Linked Words**: Each word is linked to a google search
 - **JSON Import/Export**:
   - View current student data in JSON format
   - Import student data from JSON files
   - Export functionality through JSON view
-- **Word Uniqueness**: Ensures no repetition in assigned verbs and adjectives across student cards
 - **Delete Functionality**: Remove student cards with a smooth fade-out animation

 ## Setup